A Journal for Church Officers

 Father Almighty, wonderful Lord

 Wonders of nature sing praises to You,

 The same plaque is in the main lodge of the Grand Canyon National Park.

 Gregory Edward Reynolds

-Ordained Servant exists to help encourage, inform, and equip church officers for faithful, effective, and God glorifying ministry in the visible church of the Lord Jesus Christ.
+Ordained Servant exists to help encourage, inform, and equip church officers for faithful, effective, and God-glorifying ministry in the visible church of the Lord Jesus Christ.
 Its primary audience is ministers, elders, and deacons of the Orthodox Presbyterian Church, as well as interested officers from other Presbyterian and Reformed churches.
-Through high quality editorials, articles, and book reviews we endeavor to stimulate clear thinking and the consistent practice of historic, confessional Presbyterianism.
+Through high-quality editorials, articles, and book reviews, we will endeavor to stimulate clear thinking and the consistent practice of historic, confessional Presbyterianism.

 Joshua Meyrowitz, “Multiple Media Literacies.”
 Journal of Communication 48, no. 1 (winter 1998): 96–108.

 827 Chestnut St.